-Cordyceps and the immune system
+Cordyceps boost the immune system

 Within the body, cancer cells can appear as a consequence of mutations and old, dead cells and tissues can cause bacterial infection.

-These are known to be the body’s first line of defence in combatting various infections and illness.
+These are known to be the body’s first line of defence in combatting various infections and illnesses.
 Amongst the many qualities of Cordyceps, this one alone leads to it being often recommended as a revitaliser for increasing energy.

 Studies showed that white blood cell activity was enhanced by 74% in the former and by an impressive 400% in the latter.

 A rise in the number of white blood cells, NK cells, macrophages and T helper cells.
-This manifests itself as enhanced cellular immunity against viral and fungal and other infections.
+This manifests itself as enhanced cellular immunity against viral fungal and other infections.

-Immune System – General Information
+Cordyceps boost the Immune System – General Information.

-It is not difficult to imagine the immune system as being pretty much the gatekeeper for the human body.
-It holds the good things in and is a safeguard against the bad things.
+It is not difficult to imagine the immune system as being pretty much the gatekeeper of the human body.
+It holds the good things in and safeguards against the bad things.